adambaybutt/aristos/README.md

-# Empirical Crypto Asset Pricing
+# Real out of sample tests of crypto asset pricing

-This repository contains the official code for implementing the empirical crypto asset pricing results in Baybutt (2022).
+This repository contains some basic asset pricing models deployed prospectively for trading crypto assets.

 ## Quickstart